Flipkart: 2023–present

 In August 2024, Flipkart entered the quick-commerce market with the introduction of Flipkart Minutes.
-Initially launched in parts of Bengaluru, Karnataka, the service aims to deliver a variety of products to customers within 10 to 15 minutes.
 In the same month, Flipkart-backed super.money launched its mobile application offering credit-first UPI services.
-During its beta phase, the app recorded nearly one million downloads and processed over ten million transactions.
-The platform integrated merchant partnerships, including with Flipkart and Myntra, and featured cashback and reward mechanisms linked to user transactions.

-In October 2024, Flipkart was among the initial partners in the launch of YouTube's Shopping affiliate programme in India.
-The programme allowed eligible video creators to link products from participating retailers, including Flipkart and Myntra, in their content.
-Viewers could follow these links to make purchases on the respective websites.
+In October 2024, Flipkart was among the initial partners in the launch of YouTube's Shopping affiliate programme in India, allowing eligible video creators to link products from Flipkart and Myntra, in their content.